react-native-async-storage/async-storage/docs/API.md

 ## `setItem`

-Stores a string `value` for given `key`.
+Sets a string `value` for given `key`.
+This operation can either modify an existing entry, if it did exist for given `key`, or add new one otherwise.

 In order to store object value, you need to serialize it, e.g. using `JSON.stringify()`.

-*Legacy Note*: you can use optional callback as an alternative for returned promise.
+*Note (legacy)*: you can use optional callback as an alternative for returned promise.

 **Signature**: